flame-engine/flame/README.md

 [![Cypher Stack](/media/logo_cypherstack.png)](https://cypherstack.com/)

 Want to sponsor Flame?
-Check our Patreon on the section below or contact us on Discord.
+Check our Patreon on the section below, or contact us on Discord.

 ## Support